bbqkees/Domoticz-Pi-USB8-relay-board-SOS-solutions/README.md

 ## Which board is this about?
 I got this board from https://www.sossolutions.nl/8xusbrelais but they are also available on Ebay and Aliexpress.
 In the producht description there was a crude Youtube video explaining how to get this board to work.<br>
-However, the board in the video had a FTDI 245R controller chip and the board I got just had an Atmel8 microcontroller on board.
+However, the board in the video had a FTDI 245R controller chip and the board I got just had an Atmel8 microcontroller on board.<br>
 It is recognized as vendor=0x16c0 and product=0x05df.

 ## How to get this board to work at all
-Luckily, someone already did most of the work: http://vusb.wikidot.com/project:driver-less-usb-relays-hid-interface and https://github.com/pavel-a/usb-relay-hid
+Luckily, someone already did most of the work: <br>http://vusb.wikidot.com/project:driver-less-usb-relays-hid-interface and <br>https://github.com/pavel-a/usb-relay-hid

-This Github is how to integrate this relay board into Domoticz running on a Raspberry Pi 3.
-This is more a reminder to myself how I got it working and it may be wholefully incomplete, so your mileage may very.
+This Github is how to integrate this relay board into Domoticz running on a Raspberry Pi 3. <br>This is more a reminder to myself how I got it working and it may be wholefully incomplete, so your mileage may very.

-If you know your Linux stuff just follow the above mentioned Github and build it yourself.
-If not, use this description for guidance.
+If you know your Linux stuff just follow the above mentioned Github and build it yourself. <br>If not, use this description for guidance.

 ## General control scheme and usage
-What you will do in the end is control the seperate relays on this board via virtual switches in Domoticz.
+What you will do in the end is control the seperate relays on this board via virtual switches in Domoticz.<br>
-This board has a certain firmware on board that emulates USB and listens to a number of commands.
+This board has a certain firmware on board that emulates USB and listens to a number of commands.<br>
 In the On and Off action of the virtual switch you point to a script while passing parameters.

-Example to turn on relay 1 of board id ABCDE:<br>
+Example to turn ON relay 1 of board id ABCDE:<br>
-usbrelay/hidusb-relay-cmd id=ABCDE ON 1<br>
+`script://usbrelay/hidusb-relay-cmd id=ABCDE ON 1`<br>

-Example to turn off relay 2 of board id ABCDE:<br>
+Example to turn OFF relay 2 of board id ABCDE:<br>
-usbrelay/hidusb-relay-cmd id=ABCDE OFF 2<br>
+`script://usbrelay/hidusb-relay-cmd id=ABCDE OFF 2`<br>

 ## Step by Step instructions:

 ### Step 1: plug in the board and check if it is the right one
 Plug in the relay board on your Pi and log in with a SSH shell (F.i. with Putty).

-type: `sudo lsusb -v | more`
+type: `sudo lsusb -v | more`<br>
-This will list all devices on USB.
+This will list all devices on USB.<br>
-With the spacebar you can check if the board there.
+With the spacebar you can check if the board there.<br>
 You should see this:
 ```
 idVendor           0x16c0